aimug-org/alc-docs/main-docs/blog/2025-03-20-ai-cancer-detection-breakthrough/index.md

 - 99% accuracy for numerical stability values (XGBoost)
 - Complete mutation interaction probability predictions for all 249 mutants

-Most significantly, while traditional computational methods would require 2,400-2,500 hours to analyze all mutations, Vinika's model completed the task in just three minutes.
+Most significantly, while traditional computational methods would require 2,400-2,500 hours to analyze all mutations, Venika's model completed the task in just three minutes.

 Her analysis revealed that the R249S mutation (arginine to serine) decreases both stability and binding interaction probability, and that a statistical majority of P53-related point mutations affect DNA interaction, leading to faster cancer progression.

 ## Future Directions

-Vinika's plans for this project include:
+Venika's plans for this project include:
 1. Gathering more lab data to verify and improve model accuracy
 2. Consulting with professionals to enhance the machine learning components
 3. Creating a web-based interface for researchers